freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/deal-cards-for-freecell.english.md

 The algorithm follows:
 <ol>
   <li>Seed the RNG with the number of the deal.
-  <li>Create an <a href="https://rosettacode.org/wiki/array" title="array">array</a> of 52 cards: Ace of Clubs, Ace of Diamonds, Ace of Hearts, Ace of Spades, 2 of Clubs, 2 of Diamonds, and so on through the ranks: Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King.
+  <li>Create an <a href="https://rosettacode.org/wiki/array" title="array" target="_blank">array</a> of 52 cards: Ace of Clubs, Ace of Diamonds, Ace of Hearts, Ace of Spades, 2 of Clubs, 2 of Diamonds, and so on through the ranks: Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King.
 The array indexes are 0 to 51, with Ace of Clubs at 0, and King of Spades at 51.</li>
   <li>Until the array is empty:</li>
   <li>Choose a random card at index &equiv; next random number (mod array length).</li>
     <ul>